puppetlabs/gatling-puppet-load-test/jenkins-integration/jenkins-jobs/README_JENKINSFILE_SYNTAX.md

 The most interesting / important part of these Jenkinsfiles is the data structure that describes the PE/Puppet Server configuration and the perf test to run.
 Here is an example of one of those data structures.
-(Several of the fields in this map are optional, but this example excercises all of the fields that are currently available.)
+(Several of the fields in this map are optional, but this example exercises all of the fields that are currently available.)

 NOTE: I would really like to port this stuff over to use some simple groovy classes (think POJOs...
 POGOs?) in the future, to be able to get some more compile-time validation and error checking, but haven't had time to figure out how to do that